bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 The sender MUST compute `R` using a cryptographically secure pseudo-random number generator (CSPRNG) whose seed contains at least 16 bytes of entropy that is not known to the peer.

 In general, a malicious peer can still produce desired ciphertext with probability `2^-8E` for each attempt by guessing a value of `R`.
-Accordingly, values of `E` less than 8 are NOT RECOMMENDED for general use.
+Accordingly, values of `E` less than 8 are NOT RECOMMENDED for defense against confusion attacks.

 # Plaintext Alerts